This post may contain affiliate links. Please read my disclosure.

 Speaking of sugar, these energy balls are sweetened with pure maple syrup, making them refined sugar-free.
 Although still a source of added sugar, pure maple syrup does contain some vitamins and minerals, including manganese, riboflavin, zinc and potassium as well as antioxidants.

 For some crunch, these Peanut Butter Energy Balls also feature chopped peanuts and vegan, refined sugar-free chocolate chips.
 To enhance their flavor, I’ve also added vanilla extract and kosher salt.
-Lastly, each ball is rolled in some shredded coconut for even more flavor as well as an extra burst of healthy fat.
+Lastly, I’ve included an option for rolling the balls in shredded coconut for even more flavor as well as an extra burst of healthy fat.

 Not only are they made with wholesome ingredients, but they also taste like balls of heavenly bliss!